Jewelots/Betwixt/readme.md

 You can also get this package using Nuget!

 For x86: PM > Install-Package betwixt
-For x64: PM > Install-Package betwixt_x64

 # Usage